Part Four: The Year of Finance

 A Big Idea that Wasn’t Big Enough

-Nearly a year before, when the University Trustees agreed to build a new arena, Frericks had announced plans to create a fund for its construction.
-Frericks devised a plan to sell VIP access to the yet-to-be built arena.
+In the Spring of 1967 when the University Trustees agreed to build a new arena, Frericks had announced plans to create a fund for its construction.
+Frericks concocted a plan to sell VIP access to the yet-to-be built arena.
 Fans willing to donate $1,000 (approximately $7,400 in 2018 inflation adjusted dollars) towards the fund would gain a number of exclusive privileges.
 Termed “Arena Associates,” these donors gained the opportunity to purchase season tickets for two seats.
 They also had access to a planned Associates Lounge that would located on the mezzanine level and the rights to what would today be called premium parking.
 Donors gained these privileges for a 25-year period and guaranteed right of renewal at the end of that period.
 It was an innovative marketing technique.
 Indeed, we have not found an earlier example of “seat licensing” and consequently believe Frericks’ actions to be one of the first times it was used.

 In mid-1967, buoyed by the recent success of the team and the strong initial response to the fundraising drive, Frericks may have believed the school was able to swing the project by itself.
 If this was the case the poor showing of the team in the winter of 1967 and the turmoil of the Waterman affair did not help.
 By the beginning of 1968, Frericks had to contend with the possibility that he could no longer count on the enthusiasm of the city’s fans to help push through the financial support the school needed.
-In its first nine months the Arena Associate campaign had raised approximately $500,000 dollars ($3.7 million).
-While a considerable sum, nearly an eighth of the entire planned cost of the construction, it was not enough to begin – let alone complete – the building.
+His Arena Associate campaign had proven highly successful.
+It raised approximately $500,000 dollars ($3.7 million) in the first nine months.
+But the program had never been conceived of as a way of paying for the arena’s construction.
+Although a considerable sum, nearly an eighth of the entire planned cost of the construction, it was not enough to begin – let alone complete – the building.
 The intrepid Frericks also had to know that it was likely that the cost of construction would exceed the budget stipulated by the President and Board of Trustees, an amount considered by by architects as the bare-bones minimum needed to build.
 Delays and unforeseen circumstances might take place and Frericks had to be ready in case these happened.
 And there was little hope that the university’s administration would authorize a wider funding campaign for the arena’s construction.

 NIT to the Rescue